20 Nov – 3 Jan 2020

 Experience Wembley Park’s first-ever immersive winter lights trail.
 Artists from all over the world have curated light and sound artworks that will transform Wembley Park into an immersive playground of unique art installations, combining light, sound and touch into a truly multi-sensory experience.

-From the acclaimed Sonic Runway, making its European debut in Wembley Park via Nevada’s Burning Man festival, to London’s tallest-ever LED light Christmas Tree, get ready to be enveloped by a technicolour trail of lights and interactive sounds.
+From the acclaimed Sonic Runway, making its European debut in London’s newest cultural neighbourhood via Nevada’s Burning Man festival, to London’s tallest-ever LED light Christmas Tree, get ready to be enveloped by a technicolour trail of lights and interactive sounds.

 Winterfest will see Wembley Park transformed into a festival of light as 12 installations brighten up the neighbourhood this Christmas.
 Check out our top three must-see’s below.